rerun-io/rerun/ARCHITECTURE.md

 The logging data can be written to disk as `.rrd` files, or transmitted over TCP to either a Rerun Viewer or a Rerun Server.

 ### Rerun viewer
 The Rerun Viewer is where log data is visualized.
-It is usually run as a native app, but can also be compiled to WebAssembly (WASM) and run in a browser.
+It is usually run as a native app, but can also be compiled to WebAssembly (Wasm) and run in a browser.

 #### Web viewer
 You can try running the viewer in a browser using `rr.serve()` in python, or using `rerun --web-viewer mydata.rrd`.